 To summarize; considering the slow historical trajectory highlighted before from centralization to decentralization with tumultuous in-between phases; official forms of autonomy and sovereignty for nations, states and cultures could eventually be the outcome, but how long that would take is unknown.

 In the interim – it would seem – the general trajectory is still towards centralization, but in the context of bipolarity under the auspices of multi-polarity.
 Shifts are gradual, as Maya spiritual leader Carlos Barrios said in a message in 2020 .

 Towards an Autonomous Road

 Considering that most of the world’s governments are tied into global institutions due to numerous international treaties and commitments, the roads towards independent and localized solutions can really only be created by individuals, families and small communities through autonomous self-determined and self-guided decision-making and action-taking.

 A road of individual independence, personal self-determination and local self-sufficiency would be an ideal – and it does sound very appealing – it must be stated, though, that making such a transition can in practice be easier said than done, especially in terms of having to shift one’s mindset away from an urban lifestyle (see also; Going Beyond Limits to Growth).

 That said, what we know from the Roman Empire’s decline is that people eventually had very little choice – they had to get out of the cities to grow food for survival.
-People have different circumstances, contexts, situations and environments.
+However, it’s also true that people have different circumstances, contexts, situations and environments.
 How individuals will be dealing with the crises that the world will be facing would therefore differ.
-Hence, it would be unrealistic to imagine that there can ever be a “one-shoe-fits-all” solution.
+Hence, it would be unrealistic to imagine that there can ever be a one-size-fits-all solution.